A biology degree has a natural fit with the science and health sectors and provides wide-ranging skills including communication and problem solving...

 Many biology graduates choose to study for postgraduate qualifications in a more specialised science to increase their expertise in a particular area.
 Others pursue postgraduate opportunities to lead them into different careers.

 A higher qualification may be an advantage in a competitive job market as it will enhance your research skills, specialist knowledge and communication skills.
 It can also help with career progression.

 If you want a career as a research scientist or a university lecturer, you must do a PhD following your degree.
-This takes three years but is likely to be fully funded with a 'salary'.

 Around 1 in 10 graduates are working as laboratory technicians, biochemists and medical scientists.